vc-yang/vc-yang.github.io/_pages/0301_vis_congress/index.md

 ### How to use this visulaization
 * Use the slider bar to scroll over years
 * Each circle prepresents a congress member.
-The color represent party membership
+The colors represent party membership
 * Hover mouse over a circle to see name and state of the congress member.